 - this is highly ineffective for both of you

 What I found the most effective is to use Calendly or similar tools.
 It let people choose a time that works for them, in your calendar.
 Calendly syncs with your calendar, and you can decide when people can book meetings, and it will make sure it doesn’t conflict with other meetings you already have booked.
-You can even ask people to fill in a few questions that will help you for your call, like maybe the number of employees of the business, or the website of the business, etc. Oh, and if they need to reschedule, they can do it without even talking with you, directly with Calendly.
+You can even ask people to fill in a few questions that will help you with your call, like maybe the number of employees of the business, or the website of the business, etc. Oh, and if they need to reschedule, they can do it without even talking with you, directly with Calendly.
 It has a decent free plan.

 There are other similar tools to do that, and in fact, Google Calendar has a shitty version of this called “Appointment Slot” but you need to define each time slots manually.
 You can’t make them recurring, and the UX for your customers isn’t ideal either.